elliottlawson/converse-prism/docs/api-reference.md

 # API Reference

-Complete reference for all Converse-Prism methods and classes.
+Complete reference for all Converse Prism methods and classes.

 ## Conversation Methods